mkunz7/phonewhisper/README.md

 # Other Uses

 This software really opens the door to a lot of things and is not just limited to tour guides.
 You can make you own silent disco.
 Broadcast audio at at church.
 Broadcast audio at a tailgate.
 Stream audio from a tv at the gym.
 Stream audio around your house.
 Build your own intercom for your house.
-You could run this software on a pair of ubiquiti nano locos and for $100 get 6 mile line of sight audio links.
+You could run this software on a pair of ubiquiti nanostation locos and for $100 get a 6 mile line of sight audio link.

 # Development
 I searched the internet for a while and couldn't find any software that does this.
 I originally went down the path of using icecast but ran into large delays even after removing the buffer it was still around 5s.
 I tried mumble as well, but mid compiling the mumble webrtc proxy from 5 years ago and running into dependency issues I figured it would be easier to just write something purpose built myself.
 I almost modified umurmur to only enable broadcasting by certain users, but decided it's going to be a pain to get users to install this unfortuantely outdated and clumsy mumble app.